jsimplicio/acorn-design-system/README.md

 1. **For design token changes**: Contribute to [mozilla/gecko-dev](https://github.com/mozilla/gecko-dev)
 2. **For this sync setup**: Open issues or PRs in this repository

----

-*This repository is automatically maintained and synced from the Mozilla Firefox codebase.*